himalayanelixir/Alexa-Motor-Control/README.md

 You will need to subscribe to get reserved endpoint addresses.
 Follow the instructions on the website to setup the endpoints, and to connect it to the Raspberry Pi.

 ### <a name='RaspberryPi'></a>Raspberry Pi
-Extremely manual process was in a rush when I initially wrote this up.
-Can be put into a simple bash script to run on firstboot.
+This is an extremely manual process because I was in a rush when I initially wrote this up.
+It can be put into a simple bash script to run on firstboot.
 Sorry.

 ```bash
 sudo apt-get update -y && sudo apt-get upgrade -y